ericshin13/Machine-Learning-Classification-of-CIFAR-100-Data/README.md

 ## Technology Used: Python Programming Language, Google Slides
 ## Project Code is located in the ipynb file
-## Presentation Slides are located in the pdf file (Download raw file)
+## Presentation Slides are located in the pdf file